bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 The widget allows for drawing different Yome sizes so we will need to assess the current size often. `Yome.sideCount` will allow us to do this.
-Notice that `Yome.sideCount` is not referencing some local/global state but the state is passed into to it.
+Notice that `Yome.sideCount` is not referencing some local/global state, but rather the state is passed into it.

-Now you can check the functioning of sidecount by uncommenting the log line below it, then observing the output of the function call in the Dev Console.
+Now you can check the functioning of `sideCount` by uncommenting the log line below it, then observing the output of the function call in the Dev Console.
 This output should be `8`.
 After verifying that it works, comment out that log line again.